 ● Pursuing intellectual interests, research, writing, and teaching, as reflected on the website www.lithoguru.com.

 ● Current major research interest: understanding the mathematical characterization of roughness, and developing an approximate analytical stochastic model of lithography line-edge roughness.

 ● Consulting in the fields of optics and semiconductor lithography, including lithography technology and model development, legal expert witness services, and business consultation.

 ● Teaching graduate and undergraduate courses in the Electrical Engineering and Chemical Engineering departments.
-Graduate courses include Semiconductor Microlithography, Chemical Processes for Microelectronics, and Fourier Optics.
+Graduate courses include Semiconductor Microlithography, Chemical Processes for Microelectronics, Fourier Optics, and Statistics.
 Undergraduate courses include Electronic Circuits, Solid State Electronics, and Modern Optics.
 Served on the committees of numerous PhD dissertations.

 ● Teaching loads have varied but have averaged 1 – 2 courses per semester.